khakhalin/Dynamic-clamp-2018/Workflow.md

 ### Dependencies:

-Some common functions used by more than one utility here:
+Some utility custom functions used by more than one script here:

-* dispf - a custom mix between disp() and fprintf() that arranges outputs as a table, easy to copy ----------- TODO -----------
+* dispf - a custom mix between disp() and fprintf() that arranges outputs as a table, making it easy to copy.